Store Kongensgade 23: Bernhard Hertz' Silver Factory

 Bernhard Hertz completed his training as a goldsmith in 1858.
 His graduation piece, an arm ring, was acquired by Frederick VII for 300 Danish rigsdaler and presented to Countess Danner.
 Hertz used the money from the sale to set up his own business the same year.
 He specialized in modern jewellery with flower motifs and replicas of ancient jewellery.
 At the time of the 1880 census, Bernhard Hertz resided at Store Kongensgade 27.
-To make his jewellery accessible to a wider customer base, he had begun to produce the jewellery in silver instead of gold and introduced machinery to the production process for rolling and frosting.
+To make his jewellery accessible to a wider customer base, he had begun to produce it in silver instead of gold, and introduced machinery to the production process for rolling and frosting.
 In 1887, he constructed a three-storey factory building in a courtyard in Store Kongensgade.

 After his death in 1909, the factory continued to operate until 1942.
 It was later used as office space.
 The tenants included a law firm.

 Architecture

 Store Kongensgade 23 is five storeys tall and just four bays wide.
 The facade is plastered and painted in a pale grey colour with white details.
 It is finished with belt courses between all the storeys and a dentillted cornice.
 The windows are placed in flat-arched niches.
 The ground floor features a wide gateway and one large display window.
 The roof is clad with red tile.
-The main entrance is located inside south wall of the gateway.
+The main entrance is located inside the south wall of the gateway.

 A seven-bay-long side wing extends from the rear side of the building.
 The two wings are joined together by an outwardly curved corner bay.
 The side wing is topped by a red tiled Mansard roof.
 The facade is rendered in a yellow colour.

 The factory building is constructed with three storeys above a walk-out basement.